 You can browse current listings and asking prices on our yachts for sale page.

 Builder and pedigree.
 A Lürssen, Feadship, or CRN commands a premium because of build quality, engineering standards, and resale value.
-A yacht from a lesser-known yard may offer more space per dollar, but it depreciates faster and can be harder to sell.
+These yards attract buyers who plan to own for ten or more years, and the resale market reflects that.
+A comparable-length yacht from a less established yard might sell for 20 to 40% less.

 | Expense Category | Estimated Annual Cost |